mozilla-services/antenna/docs/configuration.rst

 In a server environment, configuration is pulled in from the process environment.

 Here's an example.
-This uses Datadog installed on the EC2 node for metrics and also IAM bound to the EC2 node that Antenna is running on so it doesn't need S3 credentials for crashstorage.
+This uses statsd with datadog extensions installed on localhost for metrics.

 ::